SiFli SDK RF Test Guide

 FinSH

-bt_cm dut (sets the enable flag only) / bt_cm uart_dut (sets the enable flag + switches the UART)
+bt_cm dut (sets the DUT-enable flag only) / bt_cm uart_dut (sets the DUT-enable flag + switches the UART)

 API